Telekom Malaysia: Telekom Malaysia Research & Development (TM R&D)

+Based in Cyberjaya, Telekom Research & Development Sdn Bhd (or TM R&D) is a wholly owned subsidiary of Universiti Telekom Sdn Bhd which is 100% owned by Telekom Malaysia Berhad (TM).
+It was incorporated in 2000 and commenced operations in 2001.
+TM R&D is the innovation centre for the TM Group and leads the entire R&D functions of Multimedia University.

 Multimedia College (MMC)

 Multimedia College offers vocational programmes in the fields of Multimedia and IT.
 These include eight diploma programmes accredited by MQA in Technology (Telecommunications Engineering), Electronic Engineering, Software Engineering, Business Information Systems, Information Technology, Creative New Media, and Management and Accounting.
 In addition, the campus in Terengganu has become the only private college in the East Coast to offer a Malaysian Skills Certificate Programme or Program Sijil Kemahiran Malaysia (SKM) on multimedia content development.
 As of March 2015, SKM graduates will be able to pursue their studies at the diploma level (Level 4).

 MMC has branches in Kuala Lumpur, Perak, Terengganu, Sabah and Sarawak.
 Together, all five campuses boast a 1,768-strong student population.
 Since its establishment in 1997, MMC has produced a total of 7,067 graduates.
+The operations of MMC had been amalgamated into Multimedia University since 2017.

 Kuala Lumpur Tower

 The 421-metre Kuala Lumpur Tower (Menara Kuala Lumpur, MKL) is the seventh tallest telecommunications tower in the world and the tallest in Southeast Asia.
-A member of The World Federation of Great Towers (WFGT), it is perhaps the only tower in the world to be built within a forest reserve.
-Over the years, MKL has developed events such as the 1Malaysia Kuala Lumpur Heritage Xplorace, KL Tower International Towerthon Challenge and KL Tower International Jump.
+A member of the World Federation of Great Towers (WFGT), it is the only tower in the world to be built within a forest reserve.
 The tower was officially opened in 1996.

 Alor Setar Tower

-At 165.5m, Alor Setar Tower (Menara Alor Setar, MAS) is the world's 22nd tallest telecommunications tower.
+At 165.5m, the Alor Setar Tower (Menara Alor Setar, MAS) is the world's 22nd tallest telecommunications tower.